dpkristensen/globifest/documentation/definition-format.md

-# Globifest - Configuration
+# Globifest - Definitions

-Configuration files store the selected options to use when building your project.
+Definition files describe what options are available to configure your project.

 ## 0 Legal Stuff